ocaml/setup-ocaml/README.md

 The `ocaml-compiler` input supports the Semantic Versioning Specification, for more detailed examples please refer to the [documentation](https://github.com/npm/node-semver#ranges).

+> [!NOTE]
-> **Note** With the naughty exception of `4.02.2`, point releases are meant to be strictly compatible, so once we (OCaml dev team) release a new point release, upgrading should be a no-brainer.
+> With the naughty exception of `4.02.2`, point releases are meant to be strictly compatible, so once we (OCaml dev team) release a new point release, upgrading should be a no-brainer.

 Examples: